RSCC Policies & Guidelines

 - Registration fees may be prepaid by the college providing that a properly approved Request for Credit Card Purchase form (the form can be found on the Purchasing Department's website) is completed or a requisition (with completed conference/meeting registration form) is submitted with the travel authorization request.

-- Handling Fees - Fees for the handling of equipment or promotional materials will be reimbursable up to the maximum indicated in the Addendum.
+- Handling Fees - Fees for the handling of equipment or promotional materials will be allowed up to the maximum indicated (see Addendum).

 - RSCC Travel Claim forms TR-2, Travel Claim form (Mileage Only) and TR-3, Travel Claim form (Overnight Travel) shall be used for reimbursement of expenses.